craig-br/backstage-plugins-ansible/plugins/auth-backend-module-rhaap-provider/README.md

 # auth-backend-module-rhaap-provider

-The auth-backend-module-rhaap-provider is authentication plugin for Red Hat Ansible Automation Platforms.
+The auth-backend-module-rhaap-provider is an authentication plugin for Red Hat Ansible Automation Platform (AAP) that enables OAuth2-based single sign-on (SSO) integration with Backstage.

-Note: the auth-backend-module-rhaap-provider is used only for authentication.
-For AAP user to be able to login into RHDH / Ansible Self-Service, also plugin catalog-backend-module-rhaap is needed.
-The catalog-backend-module-rhaap plugin synchronizes users from AAP into RHDH.
+## Overview

+This plugin provides external authentication capabilities using AAP's OAuth2 implementation, allowing users to authenticate with Backstage using their existing AAP credentials.

+**Note**: This plugin handles authentication only.
+For complete AAP integration, you also need:

+- [catalog-backend-module-rhaap](../catalog-backend-module-rhaap/) for user/team synchronization
+- Proper RBAC configuration for access control

+For comprehensive setup and configuration instructions, see the [External Authentication Documentation](../../docs/features/external-authentication.md).

 ## Installation